 - (4.4.2) Anyone attending a seminar at the university should purchase a conference pass.
 These passes are sold for $5.00 per day, $20.00 per week or $35.00 for two weeks.

-- (4.5) Motor Vehicles–include automobiles, buses, trucks, motorcycles, motorbikes, motor scooters, all–terrain vehicles.
+- (4.5) Motor Vehicles–include automobiles, buses, trucks, motorcycles, motorbikes, motor scooters, and all–terrain vehicles.
 Public Safety and University Vehicles are exempt from this policy.

 - (4.6) Other Vehicles–are defined as any mechanism or device that can be used for the transportation of passengers or cargo.
 This definition includes, but is not limited to: bicycles, skateboards, roller skates, in–line skates, wagons, and sleds.